FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 4. Use in Flavors

-Ethylene brassylate is not commonly used in flavor applications due to its primary role as a fragrance ingredient.
-However, when used, it can impart a subtle muskiness to certain flavor profiles, particularly in confectionery and dessert applications.
-Typical use levels in flavors are not well-documented, but industry practices suggest very low ppm levels to avoid overpowering the flavor profile.
-Stability considerations include good resistance to heat and pH variations, making it suitable for a range of food processing conditions.
+Ethylene brassylate is not commonly used in flavor applications due to its primary association with fragrance.
+However, when used, it can contribute a subtle muskiness to certain flavor profiles, particularly in confectionery and dairy products.
+Typical use levels in flavors are minimal, often below 1 ppm, to avoid overpowering the intended taste profile.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature